 About the workshop

-Throughout the world the public sector is under pressure to deliver better services, often with reduced resources.
-This creates a need for improved management of scarce resources, including people, assets, money and information.
+Throughout the world, the public sector is under pressure to deliver better services, often with reduced resources.
+This creates a need for excellence in managing resources, including people, assets, money and information.
 The impact of COVID-19 has shown the need for effective financial management to steer our organisations through the crisis.
 The role of public sector finance will be vital in enabling the post-crisis recovery.

 What the workshop will cover